AvolitesLtd/TitanManual/prismdocs/prism/introduction.md

 When starting **Prism** you may be prompted to add a firewall exception.
 If you have this experience please add this port to your firewall / anti-virus lists.

 Please note that closing the **UI** doesn't necessarily close the server as this allows for any encoding, or **Synergy** control, to carry on behind the scenes.
-More infomation on this is found on the [General](./settings/settings-general) settings page.
+More information on this is found on the [General](./settings/settings-general) settings page.

 Please contact <a href="mailto:support@avolites.com?subject=Prism:">support@avolites.com</a> if you require any support.